ysyk2021/the-perfect-job-interview-a-complete-guide-to-succeeding-in-any-interview/src/chapter-8-2.md

-Chapter: Strategies for Staying Top-of-Mind with Hiring Managers
+Strategies for Staying Top-of-Mind with Hiring Managers
 ================================================================

 After a job interview, it's essential to stay on the radar of hiring managers.
 This chapter will outline effective strategies to remain top-of-mind and increase your chances of securing the job offer.